JakobHolstDK/ign8/README.md

 ![Python Logo](https://www.python.org/static/community_logos/python-logo.png "Sample inline image")

-This is the README file for KALM you need this to access your ansible server
+This is the README file for IGN8 you need this to access your ansible server

 export TOWER_PASSWORD="<ADMIN PAASSWORD>"